Probiotics Timeline: When to Expect Results

 • After antibiotics: Continue for at least 2-4 weeks

-• Best strains: S. boulardii and L. rhamnosus GG
+• Strain selection: S. boulardii and L. rhamnosus GG have the most evidence here

 Immune Function